Jul. 17, 2020

 An Interview with: Deepak Ahluwalia by Mallika Kaur & Marie Crochard

-Next in the Negotiating Trauma & the Law Series, interview with Fresno-based immigration lawyer on the importance of giving clients more control; on the imperative of habits to stay healthy in difficult trauma-inducing work.
+A discussion with a Fresno-based immigration lawyer on the importance of giving clients more control and on the imperative of habits to stay healthy in difficult trauma-inducing work.

 Marie Crochard & Mallika Kaur: When many of us think about immigration law today, we think about high emotions, high stakes and lots of trauma.
 Has immigration practice for you been what you expected?